 A charter member of Main Street Arts, Maryann has been involved with the organization since its inception, previously serving as a member of the board in the 1990s.
-She performed regularly in MSA’s annual Christmas Revels, portrayed The Other Woman in MSA’s production of Trial By Jury, and was co-musical director with Mary Hepburn for MSA’s first production of Kiss Me Kate.
-Maryann works as a college counselor at Vermont Academy and lives with her husband Mark Ragonese in Bellows Falls.
-She is coordinator of the Bellows Falls Community Garden and has a weekly standing gig playing piano with Java Jazz at The Flat Iron Coffee House in Bellows Falls.
+She performed regularly in MSA’s annual Christmas Revels, portrayed The Other Woman in MSA’s production of Trial By Jury, and was co-musical director with founder Mary Hepburn for MSA’s first production of Kiss Me Kate.
+Maryann has worked at Vermont Academy for over 30 years, serving in their advancement and communications offices, and currently as a college counselor.
+She lives with her husband Mark Ragonese in Bellows Falls.
+She is an avid gardener and plays jazz piano with The Little Big Band and the BSP Trio.

 Aminah Christine is a lifelong dancer who was poised to perform as one of the Kit Kat Girls of Cabaret just as the pandemic began, which led to the show being postponed.
 While completing a Ph.D. in Curriculum, Teaching, and Educational Policy at Michigan State University, Aminah Christine performed in a variety of theatrical roles.
 In addition to being a part of two productions of The Vagina Monologues, other experiences included writing for and acting with E5M (Every Five Minutes), a social action theater troupe that raises awareness about sexual violence, and being a member of the Transforming Theater Ensemble, a group of actors who use theatrical sketches to provide interactive educational experiences that promote collaborative problem-solving around issues of social justice and advocacy.
 Now living and working as a principal in Springfield, Aminah Christine is passionate about living authentically, teaching and learning, laughter, love, and adventure.